HarshitaSinha09/Document-summary-assistant/README.md

 🔗 **Live Demo:** [document-summarizer-ten.vercel.app](https://document-summarizer-ten.vercel.app)

 A **next-generation AI-powered utility** that transforms lengthy **PDFs and image-based documents** into concise, structured summaries.
-The application integrates **OCR, NLP-driven summarization, and a glassmorphic UI** to deliver a seamless document analysis experience across platforms.
+The application integrates **OCR, AI-driven summarization and a glassmorphic UI** to deliver a seamless document analysis experience across platforms.

 ---

-## 🌟 Vision & Purpose
+## ✨ Vision and Purpose

 Managing long reports, scanned notes, and documents can be overwhelming.
 This application was built to **reduce reading time** by generating **clear, structured summaries** instantly.
 The focus was to combine **intelligent text processing** with a **delightful user experience**.
 This project was conceived as an **intelligent assistant** that automates: